Colleges by Location

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively noncompetitive.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 3,524 in 2023.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Student Body